Summer is just beginning here in the United States. As May starts off all the great outdoor holidays, the usual warnings about sunscreen

 start to appear.
 Among these warnings there's been talk on a more serious risk - Lyme disease.

-While in the past Lyme disease is a passing comment when ticks are mentioned in an area, it's been getting more spotlight lately thanks to celebrities like Avril Lavigne opening up about this potentially chronic disease.
+In the past Lyme disease was a passing comment when ticks were mentioned in an area.
+It's been getting more spotlight lately thanks to celebrities like Avril Lavigne opening up about this potentially chronic disease.
 That's why we at eVitamins are celebrating Lyme Disease Awareness Month for May.